yos1up/scratch2cpp/README.md

 There are two things here:

-1. Chrome extension with which you can participate in AtCoder with Scratch 3.0.
+1. Codes of the Chrome extension `Scratcher's AtCoder`, with which you can participate in AtCoder with Scratch 3.0.
    It contains JavaScript code which converts Scratch 3.0 project file (.sb3) into C++ source code (.cpp).

 2. Code converting tool which works offline.
 You can convert Scratch 2.0 project file (.sb2) into C++ source code (.cpp)． （developed in Python3）